 But the X-Trail is one of those vehicles that impresses with its basic honesty and grows on you.

 For a start, it doesn't pretend to be anything it isn't.
 Big plastic lights.
 Bluff front.
 Rubber mats.
 Plastic wings.
 Chunky 215/65 x 16 tyres.
 It's a solid, sensible, practical vehicle, not an in-your-face status symbol.

-What does a Nissan X-Trail (2001 - 2007) cost?
+Looking for a Nissan X-Trail (2001 - 2007)?